TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/SiteTypoScriptProvider.rst

 ======================================

 ..  versionadded:: 13.1
-    TYPO3 sites have been enhanced to be able to operate as TypoScript template provider.
+    TYPO3 sites have been enhanced to be able to operate as a TypoScript template provider.

-By design a site TypoScript provider always defines a new scope (root-flag) and does not inherit from parent sites (for example sites up in the root line).
+By design, a site TypoScript provider always defines a new scope (root-flag) and does not inherit from parent sites (for example, sites up in the root line).
 This behavior is not configurable by design, as TypoScript code sharing is intended to be implemented via :ref:`sharable sets <typoscript-site-sets-set>`.